-The future price of the asset will depend on the success of this initiative.
+The future Ethereum price will depend on the success of this initiative.
 The ambitions are big and the risk of failure is high.
 It is unclear how the market and community will respond to the update and whether the dev team will manage to fulfill their work plan.

 Ethereum (ETH) price prediction

 TradingBeasts forecasts a positive future for Ethereum.
-In December 2019, Ethereum will cost about $136.
-In 2020 they have the coin dropping from $133 to $126 until August.
-By the end of 2020, Ethereum will reach $135.
-For the next two years, Ether will experience steady growth and will reach $260 in 2022.
+In 2020 they have the coin will drop from $200 to $150 until December.
+In 2021 the coin will restore and may reach $236 by the end of the year.
+For the next two years, Ethereum will experience steady growth and will reach $380 in 2023.

-According to DigitalCoinPrice, Ethereum will cost $261 at the end of this year and then gradually grow to $569.28 over the next five:
+According to DigitalCoinPrice, Ethereum price will reach $391 in 2020 and then gradually grow to $746 over the next five:

 Ethereum future price sum-up